gautaman06/Tweetalyzrr/README.md

-# Semantweet
+# Tweetalyzer
-Node app which does semantic analysis of tweets of a given hashtag
+Node app which does semantic analysis of tweets of a given hashtag and graphs responses to it over time

 <a href="https://dev.twitter.com/overview/api">Twitter docs</a>